cardano-foundation/developer-portal/docs/native-tokens/minting_nfts.md

 ```
 ### Export protocol parameters

-For our transaction calculations we need some of the current protocol parameters.
-The parameters can be saved in a file called <i>protocol.json</i> with this command:
+For our transaction calculations, we need some of the current protocol parameters.
+The parameters can be saved in a file called `protocol.json` with this command:

 ```bash
 cardano-cli query protocol-parameters --mainnet --out-file protocol.json
 ```

 ### Creating the policyID
-Just as in generating native assets we will first of all need to generate some policy related files like key pairs and a policy script.
+Just as in generating native assets, we will first of all need to generate some policy-related files like key pairs and a policy script.

 ```bash
 mkdir policy
 ```

 :::note
-We don’t change into this directory and everything is done from our working directory
+We don’t change into this directory, and everything is done from our working directory.
 :::

 Generate a new set of key pairs: